ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 required signatures in an environment that is created by a set of ``backpack-includes`` and ``build-depends``.
 Libraries are specified in the Cabal file and are the user-facing interface for working with Backpack.
-Unliked mixed libraries, the environment of in-scope modules implies how requirements of the dependent components are wired up through mix-in linking; no explicit instantiation is necessary.
+Unlike mixed libraries, the environment of in-scope modules implies how requirements of the dependent components are wired up through mix-in linking; no explicit instantiation is necessary.
 A library exports some modules, making them available to